Get

 cat lying on litter tray

-As humans, we really don’t consider rolling on the bathroom floor something that we want to do.
+As humans, we don’t consider rolling on the bathroom floor something we want to do.
 Therefore, when our cats decide to roll around in the litter box, it can strike us as pretty revolting.
 However, there are several reasons why this behavior makes sense for cats.

 Read on below to find out more!